Skip to content ↓

 There are three themes

-1. Life in Modern Britain – Principles and Values in British society, identity, the media and free press, the UKs role globally
+1. Life in Modern Britain – Principles and Values in British society, identity, the media and free press, the UKs role globally.

-2. Rights and responsibilities -Where do they come from and what happens when different people’s rights clash.
-What are Laws and rules and how do we make them and use them
+1. Rights and Responsibilities -Where do they come from and what happens when different people’s rights clashWhat are Laws and rules and how do we make them and use them

-3. Politics and Participation – Students will study the role of the government, what political parties stand for, how the media works and the role of money in society.
-There is also a Citizenship Action project
+1. Politics and Participation – Students will study the role of the government, what political parties stand for, how the media works and the role of money in society

 Assessment

-All assessment is at the end of Year 11 and will be marked on the new 9-1 grading system (9 is the top level).
-The final GCSE is awarded from two exams, each worth 50%
+All assessment is at the end of Year 11 and will be marked on the new 9-1 grading system (9 is the top level)The final GCSE is awarded from two exams, each worth 50%

 To be Successful on this Course you will